openhab/org.openhab.binding.zwave/doc/steinel/xledhome2_0_0.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Scene Number

+Triggers when a scene button is pressed

 The ```scene_number``` channel supports the ```Number``` item.

 ### Binary Sensor

+Indicates if a sensor has triggered

 The ```sensor_binary``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.